 “We feel like we're just getting started,” Burrows said.
 “A billion miles is a lot for a new product, but it's a tiny fraction of what we want to do, and it's a tiny fraction of where we are going.”

-ConMet, the company that produces the TruckWings will continue to innovate, Burrows explained, working with customers to achieve fuel economy and efficiency improvements.
+ConMet, the company that produces the TruckWings, will continue to innovate, Burrows explained, working with customers to achieve fuel economy and efficiency improvements.

 How do TruckWings create fuel savings?

-As a product designed to increase a tractor-trailer's aerodynamics, the primary function of TruckWings is to reduce wind drag by closing the gap between the tractor and the trailer.
+As a product designed to improve a tractor-trailer's aerodynamics, the primary function of TruckWings is to reduce wind drag by closing the gap between the tractor and the trailer.
 This drag reduction creates better fuel economy—in some cases up to a 12% improvement under heavy crosswinds, though the company advertises an average 4.5% improvement.

 “We certainly see [fleets] doing better than that, and not a lot worse,” Burrows told FleetOwner.